-These challenges are often compounded multi-fold when clinical trials relate to a field with special considerations, for example, in clinical trials for rare diseases.
+These challenges are often compounded multi-fold when clinical trials are related to a field with special considerations, for example, in clinical trials for rare diseases.

 Clinical trials for rare diseases – what’s so special?

-Rare diseases is a highly active field currently in the clinical development industry globally.
+Rare diseases are a highly active field currently in the clinical development industry globally.
 There are more than 7,000 rare diseases recognized worldwide and the number could vary across countries.

-Unsurprisingly, there is a significant increase in the number of orphan drug clinical trials worldwide.
+Unsurprisingly, there is a significant increase in the number of orphan drugs in clinical trials worldwide.

 Read Rare Diseases: Clinical Trials & Drug Development for more information on clinical trials for rare diseases

 Reasons include mainly unprecedented supports from governments across the globe.
 These supports encourage researchers to undertake clinical development of orphan drugs despite some extreme challenges faced by them.

 Challenges in clinical trials for rare diseases include